l3uddz/plex_autoscan/README.md

 Once a change is detected, the file will be checked against the Plex database to make sure this is not already there.
 If this match comes back negative, a scan request for the parent folder is added into the process queue, and if that parent folder is already in the process queue, the duplicate request will be ignored.

-_Note: Google Drive Monitoring is not compatible with encrypted files._
+_Note: To use Google Drive Monitoring with rclone crypt encryption you must enable and configure the Rclone Crypt Monitoring._

 ```json
 "GDRIVE": {